Our application policy

 To meet our criteria:

-Your organisation holds a valid bank account with at least two unrelated signatories
+- hold a valid bank account with at least two unrelated signatories

 - Your proposed activities will benefit people within our area of benefit